Rating Methodology

 ~12%

 These proportions are targets, not quotas.
-Distribution targets serve as calibration anchors — if observed distributions diverge significantly from targets, we investigate whether the divergence reflects the true state of software quality or a calibration error in our model.
+Distribution targets serve as calibration anchors — if observed distributions diverge significantly from targets, we investigate whether the divergence reflects the true state of agent output quality or a calibration error in our model.

 Assessment Dimensions

-Each repository is evaluated across six quality dimensions.
-Dimensions are weighted to reflect their relative contribution to overall software risk, calibrated through empirical analysis of production incident correlation.
+Each agent output is evaluated across six trust dimensions.
+Dimensions are weighted to reflect their relative contribution to overall counterparty risk in agentic transactions, calibrated through empirical analysis of production incident correlation and agent failure modes.

-Vulnerability exposure, secret management, input validation, authentication patterns, dependency vulnerability propagation, and detection of hallucinated packages or API endpoints.
+Vulnerability exposure, secret management, input validation, authentication patterns, dependency vulnerability propagation, detection of hallucinated packages or API endpoints, and agent tool-use safety boundaries.

 Semantic accuracy of implementation relative to stated intent, edge case handling, error propagation paths, type safety, and divergence between specifications and actual behavior.

-Architectural coherence, consistency with project conventions, appropriate abstraction levels, and integration quality with existing modules.
+Architectural coherence, consistency with project conventions, appropriate abstraction levels, integration quality with existing systems, and alignment with the consuming agent’s or human’s operational context.

 Cyclomatic and cognitive complexity, nesting depth, function length, naming clarity, documentation coverage, and long-term modifiability.